-Python was developed at a time when many other dynamics and open-source programming languages like Tcl, Perl, Ruby etc. were also being actively developed and gaining popularity.
+Lets start off by looking at Python history.
+Python was developed at a time when many other dynamic and open-source programming languages like Tcl, Perl, Ruby etc. were also being actively developed and gaining popularity.

 In January 1994, the first version of Python 1.0 was released.
-This python version includes the major new features like the functional programming tools filter, reduce, map, and lambda etc.
+This version 1 includes the major new features like the functional programming tools filter, reduce, map, and lambda etc.

 |Factor||Code||Python 2.0 output||Python 3.0 output|

 |Print function||print ‘Hello World’print(‘Hello, intellipaat’)||Hello WorldHello, intellipaat||SyntaxError: invalid syntaxHello, intellipaat|

 print(-7 / 5)

 |name ‘trying_to_check_error’ is not defined Error Caused||File “new.py”, line 4|

 #we need to add as in place of comma after NameError to make it work

 Kick-start your career in Python with the perfect Python Course in New York now!

 Python Latest version: